Quotes from The Simpsons

 Annie Dubinsky (Joan Rivers): If you ever hear a star's name and wonder, "Is he dead?"
 The answer is either I represent him, or yes.

-Annie Dubinsky: Would you played a bloated corpse on CSI?
+Annie Dubinsky: Would you play a bloated corpse on CSI?

 Homer: Would I!